-Sign In to your account
+Sign in to your account.

-BACKGROUND: The FGI Guidelines documents provide fundamental, or baseline, requirements for the design and construction of included facility types, recommending minimum program, space, and equipment needs for clinical and support areas of hospitals, numerous outpatient facility types, and rehabilitation facilities as well as nursing homes, assisted living facilities, hospice facilities, independent living settings, adult day care facilities, and wellness centers.
+ABOUT THE GUIDELINES DOCUMENTS: The FGI Guidelines documents provide fundamental, or baseline, requirements for the design and construction of included facility types, recommending minimum program, space, and equipment needs for clinical and support areas of hospitals, numerous outpatient facility types, and rehabilitation facilities as well as nursing homes, assisted living facilities, hospice facilities, independent living settings, adult day care facilities, and wellness centers.
 The documents also address minimum engineering design criteria for plumbing, electrical, and heating, ventilation, and air-conditioning (HVAC) systems.
 The Joint Commission, many federal agencies, and state authorities having jurisdiction use the Guidelines either as a code or a reference standard when reviewing, approving, and financing facility project plans; surveying, licensing, certifying, or accrediting newly constructed facilities; or developing their own codes.

-A new edition of the FGI Guidelines is published every four years based on a three-year revision cycle that offers two opportunities for public participation.
+ABOUT THE REVISION PROCESS: A new edition of the FGI Guidelines is published every four years based on a three-year revision cycle that offers two opportunities for public participation.
 First, an invitation is issued to propose changes on any part of the current edition of the Guidelines; then a draft version of the next edition is published for public comment.
 During the comment period, the public may comment only on proposed changes to the document.